-EDF Energy has just announced another rate rise.
-Not content with the 2.7% price hike it announced back in April, the energy giant is now its putting prices up again, in what will be its second price hike this year.
+EDF Energy was the first supplier to announce a second price rise in 2018 - not content with the 2.7% price hike it announced back in April, the energy giant is now its putting prices up again, in the form of a 6% increase that will add a further £70 a year to the average dual fuel bill.

 The changes will affect EDF Energy standard variable customers - which currently accounts for 40% of its customers – who will see prices go up from August 31.
 If you’re on a fixed price tariff, prepayment tariff or the safeguard tariff for vulnerable customers, you’ll not be affected.